 You can view your HELP debt records and balances online by one of the following methods as outlined by the Australian Government.

-- Log in to myUniAssist.
+- Log in to myHELPbalance.
 You will need your Commonwealth Higher Education Student Support Number (CHESSN) to log in.
-Your CHESSN is shown the Commonwealth Assistance Notice attached.
+Your CHESSN is shown on your Commonwealth Assistance Notice.

 - Log in to the myGov website.
 To access this online service, please refer to the instructions on the ATO website.